cirosantilli/markdown-style-guide/README.md

 - Header text must use the `atx-style` with no closing `#` character.

-    Rationale: `setex` style headers are:
+    Rationale: `Setex` style headers are:

     - harder to write
     - only go up to level 2
     - occupy more screen lines

-    Any readability gain they have can be achieved for `atx-style` headers by configuring your editor to syntax highlight `atx-style` headers.
+    `Setex` headers are more visible, but this equal visibility can be achieved for `atx-style` headers by configuring your editor to syntax highlight them.

 - Include a space between the `#` and the text of the header.
 - Headers must be preceded and followed by a newline except at the beginning of a file.